NLeSC/guide/language_guides/rust.md

 }
 ```

-Rust is increasingly adopted in **research software** for its unique blend of
-speed, safety, and modern tooling.
-It powers everything from
-high-throughput DNA sequencing pipelines to climate simulations, where even
-minor memory errors could invalidate results.
-By eliminating entire classes
-of bugs (e.g., null pointers, race conditions, type mismatches), Rust lets
-researchers focus on science, not on debugging.

 ## Getting started

 To get started you will first need to install Rust, this can be done via [`rustup`](https://rustup.rs)